We will mange our forests in a way so that they are at least as rich in the future of raw material, biodiversity and experiences as today

 - Forests as rich in biodiversity, nature experiences and timber in the future as they are today

 - All fresh wood fiber in our products certified by FSC or PEFC, or as a minimum fulfill the FSC's standard for controlled wood, FSC CW

 - All fresh wood fiber-based raw material in our products will be FSC® or PEFC certified, or fulfill the FSC's standard for controlled wood

 - We will preserve the biodiversity of our forests.
-A minimum of 5% of our productive forest land will be set aside from forestry in our ecological landscape plans and a further 5% will be set aside as part of our consideration for nature in our managed forests
+A minimum of 5% of our productive forest land will be set aside from forestry in conservation areas and a further 5% will be set aside as part of our consideration for nature in our managed forests

 - Manage our forest in accordance with the requirements of performance-based, internationally recognized standards accepted by customers and supported by key stakeholders such as FSC and PEFC